bmoyer/python-dpda/README.md

 Now, let's try giving the PDA a word that isn't in this language:

+    # 42 'a' followed by only 21 'b'... this is not in our language!
     some_word = "a"*42 + "b"*21
     some_tape = some_word + "!"
     some_stack = ['!']